halgatewood/1915framework/README.md

 -   `$index_fallbacks['home'] = false`;

 # Global
-- There is a global.php file that gets called before we dive into action files.
-This is the place to add custom needs with if or switch statements.
+- There is a `global.php` file that gets called before we go into action files.
+This is the place to add custom logic with if or switch statements.
 You can create whatever kind of convention you need.

 # SCSS
 - This base was designed with SCSS and CodeKit in mind.
 There is a scss folder in the root with an _hg.scss and main.scss.